KentaGoto/file_size/README.md

 # file_size

 ## Description
-Search for the specified MB file.
+Search for files with the specified capacity (MB).

 ## USAGE
 Build.